The DSTREAM-ST unit

 DSTREAM-ST is a USB 3.0 device.
 To achieve the maximum USB 3.0 data transfer rate:

 Longer or lower-quality cables might not operate at USB 3.0 data transfer rates because of higher signal loss.
-In this event, DSTREAM-ST will revert to USB 2.0 mode.
+In this event, DSTREAM-ST reverts to USB 2.0 mode.

 - USER IO port

 Use the USER IO port to set up custom input or output connections to your target.
-See the Arm DSTREAM-PT System and Interface Design Reference Guide for more details.
+See the Arm DSTREAM-ST System and Interface Design Reference Guide for more details.

 - RESET Button

 To reset the DSTREAM-ST unit, press and release the RESET button.
 The RESET button operates immediately and performs a full internal power-cycle.
-This will also reset any attached probes.
+This also resets any attached probes.